MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/collaborate-in-site.md

 ## Invite users

 Guest sharing settings are now configured, so you can start adding internal users and guests to your site.
-Site access is controlled through the associated Microsoft 365 Group, so we'll be adding users there.
+Site access is controlled through the associated Microsoft 365 group, so we'll be adding users there.

 To invite internal users to a group